-Portions of this Table and the associated general information will, from time to time, need to be revised.
-Such revisions will of necessity occur when changes to the ITU Table are made as a result of future Radiocommunications Conferences convened by the International Telecommunication Union.
-At an opportune time, the Canadian Table of Frequency Allocations will also be revised to reflect these international changes and to take into account Canadian requirements.
+Portions of the Canadian Table and the associated general information will, from time to time, need to be revised.
+Such revisions occur when changes to the ITU Table are made as a result of radiocommunications conferences convened by the International Telecommunication Union.
+At opportune times, the Canadian Table of Frequency Allocations will also be revised to reflect these international changes and to take into account Canadian requirements.